![]() |

 certbot.compat.misc moduleThis compat module handles various platform specific calls that do not fall into one particular category.

-This differs from execute_command: it returns the exit code, and does not log the result and output of the command.
+This function returns the exit code, and does not log the result and output of the command.

 certbot.plugins.dns_common moduleCommon code for DNS Authenticator Plugins.